10 most common freight shipping questions.

-The freight shipping process can appear complex on the surface, especially to first time shippers.
+The freight shipping process can appear complex on the surface, especially to first time or small business shippers.
 While we all wish shipping freight could be as simple as sending a message in a bottle, the reality is, there are a number of regulations and processes in place to ensure valuable freight is safely delivered to its final destination.

-Q: What can be shipped and what are the freight shipping options?
+Q: What can be shipped with freight shipping and what are my options?

 A: Regardless of the amount of freight or its final destination, 3PL companies typically offer the services to handle it all.
 Common freight shipping options include truckload (TL), less than truckload (LTL), expedited LTL and intermodal.
 If you have questions regarding which shipping option best fits your needs, take a look at our post Freight Shipping: What Option Best Fits Your Needs?

 Q: How are freight shipping rates determined?

 A: Freight shipping rates are typically dependent on a variety of factors, including the type of freight being shipped, mode of transport, weight, distance and more.
 Here's a quick snapshot of how these rates are determined based on the selected shipping option: